 Draw and Paint your rights

-Each partnerschool organizes lessons about the universal children’s rights.
+Each partner school organizes lessons about the universal children’s rights.
 Students then draw and paint their interpretation of the rights.
-The drawings are exposed in the Erasmuscorner.
+The drawings are exhibited in the Erasmuscorner.

 Draw and Paint Your Rights - The Story of Portugal

 On November 20, the World Children’s Day was celebrated.
 It was on November 20, 1959 that the Declaration of the Rights of the Child was proclaimed worldwide, and on November 20, 1989, the Convention on the Rights of the Child was adopted.
 The purpose of the date is to highlight and publicize the rights of children around the world.